A special note

 end of the number, she’s lifted up and down on what are supposed

 to be large bamboo-type sticks.
-I’ve always wondered how they got
+I used to wonder how MGM they got

 away with putting Judy on something like that something that could